iddv/twitch-chat-mcp/README.md

 ### 2. Configure MCP Server

-Add your credentials to `.kiro/settings/mcp.json`:
+Checkout the project add your credentials to `.kiro/settings/mcp.json`:

 ```json
 {